-Dig Diary – crowds pour through the gate on first day open to the public
+Dig Diary – crowds flock to the Ness on our first day open to the public

 Day Three